Drew Bowers: Career

 Mr. Bowers took the bench and proceeded with the case.
 The jury was selected, opening statements were made by counsel, and the plaintiff had called its first witness by the time Judge Waggoner returned.
 Fortunately, our case was next.
 It was one in which we felt we had a strong defense and counter claim.
 Mr. Bowers demolished the opposition and obtained a judgment for the full amount of our counter claim.
 Mr. Bowers much preferred criminal cases, but he always did a good job on civil cases, too.

 When Cobb was named U.S. Attorney for the Eastern District of Arkansas, he asked the Eisenhower administration to waive age requirements so that Bowers, who had good physical health, could remain as the assistant U. S. attorney.
 In his memoirs, Cobb recalls another incident involving Bowers:

 We were trying a criminal case for the government.
 Mr. Bowers was left-handed and he had the habit of pacing in front of the jury box during argument and flinging his arms to emphasize his remarks.
 Mr. Bowers reached a point directly in front of a juror seated at one end of the front row of the jury and suddenly thrust his left hand forward to make a point.
 The juror, who was a large man slumped in his chair, had an involuntary reaction that caused him to lose his balance, fall out of his chair and the jury box onto the floor.

 Mr. Bowers and I rushed to help the fallen juror, who fortunately was not injured.
 After a short recess, the trial resumed, and the jury convicted the defendant.
 The incident caused an uproar and much chuckling, including from the judge.

 Later life

 On October 24, 1974, the U.S. District Court in Little Rock observed "Drew Bowers Day" in honor of the attorney's 88th birthday and his sixty-one years of legal practice.
-Bowers' papers are deposited at the University of Arkansas at Little Rock.
+Bowers's papers are deposited at the University of Arkansas at Little Rock.